Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_reverse_engineering/index.md

 The first demo showed how we can use a decompiler to understand how a binary functions, and then use a debugger to inspect memory at runtime in order to find credentials.
 You can download the demo binary [here](binaries/demon).

 Opening the binary in our reversing tool of choice (we will use Rizin Cutter) we can see a number of Windows.
-By double clicking the `main` function from symbols tab on the left, we see the disassembly and decompilation of the binary is displayed.
+By double clicking the `main` function from the `symbols` tab on the left, we see that the disassembly and decompilation of the binary is displayed.

 ![Cutter Disassembly View](images/ss1.png)